DDH2004/SASEHacks-UCM2025_The-dApperBoys/README.md

 # GreenProof - Blockchain Rewards for Sustainable Actions
-GreenProof is a blockchain-powered platform that incentivizes and verifies recycling activities.
-By scanning product barcodes and submitting proof of recycling, users earn points that can be converted to GreenTokens on the Solana blockchain.
+GreenProof is a blockchain-powered platform built on solana that incentivizes and verifies recycling activities.
+By scanning product barcodes and submitting proof of recycling, users earn points that can be converted to GreenTokens on the Solana blockchain using proof by voting.
+Example use distribute endpoint is called once a day to distrubute 100 solana across users who aquired recycle points that day.
+Points are reset everytime distribute is called so that people are incentivized to recycle more rather than sit on a stockpile on points.
 ## Features
 - **Barcode Verification**: Scan product barcodes to verify recyclability and material composition
 - **Points System**: Earn points based on environmental impact of recycled items